Example

 Newton's Law of Cooling

-Here, t is time, T is temperature of the object, and Ts is the surrounding temperature.
+Here, is time, is temperature of the object, and is the surrounding temperature.

 Newton's Law of Cooling :Newton's law of cooling states that the rate of cooling of an object is proportional to the temperature difference between the object and its surrounding.